 A, B, C, D and F grades are issued for each class each marking period.
 Citizenship grades - O for outstanding, S for satisfactory, N for needs improvement, and U for unsatisfactory - are also given for each class each reporting period.
+Citizenship grades are earned, not given.
 Each semester is graded independently and is recorded on the student's permanent records.

 Academic and Citizenship grades are used when determining eligibility for student council, sports, and overnight field trips.
-(See page 24 for more information on eligibility) Midway through each semester we issue quarterly report cards.
+(See page 29 for more information on eligibility) Midway through each semester we issue quarterly report cards.
 Report cards are mailed home the week following the end of each quarter.
-Midway through each quarter, about 5 weeks in, Progress Reports are sent to any student in danger of receiving a grade of C- or lower and/or a "U" for Citizenship.
-Parents can access current grades at any time by checking PowerSchool.
+Quarter 1 and Quarter 3 grades are similar to progress reports, as they show a students achievement at that point in the semester.
+At least six weeks prior to the end of a semester, Progress Reports are sent to any student in danger of receiving a grade of C- or lower and/or an "N" (Needs Improvement) or "U" (Unacceptable) for Citizenship.
+Parents can access current grades at any time by checking Illuminate.
+Questions about grades on assignments or tests should be directed to the teacher.